petecarapetyan/webappwriter/docs/fins/index.md

 What happens when a theme is improved by it's author?
 Sorry, you already forked.
 Reconciling that new delta is now a manual affair.

-More about how to stay safe in this context, [here](/fins/3areas/#careful-delination-of-theme-vs-rocket-files)
+For more about how to stay safe in this context, [here](/fins/rocket/anatomyOf/#careful-deliniation-of-theme-vs-rocket-files)